FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 A boundary is the point beyond which the pet cannot go.
 It is initially marked with flags included in the kit so during training, the pet and trainer know exactly where it is.
 Once the pet is trained accordingly the boundary flags are removed.

-The wireless collar is the main device that must be working properly order to deliver the corrective behavior static shock.
-The unit is charged and usually lasts up to a week or more.
-The collar comes with 2 sizes of prongs.
-The short prong is for short haired pets and the long prong for longer hair pets.
-If during any time of training the pet doesn’t show a significant response to the static shock then you need to increase the intensity or if you are using the largest prong, trim the hair back.
+The wireless collar, sometimes also working as a dog GPS tracker, is the main device that must be working properly in order to deliver the corrective behavior static shock.
+When fully charged, the unit usually lasts up to a week or more.
+These collars come with 2 sizes of prongs—the short prong is for short haired pets and the long prong for longer hair pets.
+If during any time of training the pet doesn’t show a significant response to the static shock then you need to increase the intensity or if you are using the largest prong, you will need to trim the hair at the back of your dog.
 The collar prongs must be in direct contact with the pet’s skin.
 Please note the following important notes about the collar: